A look into the life of Mike Love

 In 2014, Mike debuted a solo single “Pisces Brothers” in tribute to The Beatles singer and fellow Piscean, George Harrison.
 The track, which was released on George’s birthday, was inspired by the time the two spent together in India in 1968.

 In 2014, Mike received The Ella Award, a lifetime achievement award by the Society of Singers.
 He joined a prestigious array of honorees including Ella Fitzgerald, Smokey Robinson, Elton John, Tony Bennett and Frank Sinatra.
-The night was filled with one-of- a-kind performances and tributes from a host of legendary performers and artists, including Mike’s fellow Beach Boys (Al Jardine, David Marks and Bruce Johnston) and the children of The Beach Boys (including Carnie and Wendy Wilson), as well as music legends, Bill Medley, Dean Torrence, Micky Dolenz, Christopher Cross, America, Rita Wilson and David Lee Roth.
+Emceed by longtime friend John Stamos, the night was filled with one-of-a-kind performances and tributes from a host of legendary performers and artists, including Mike’s fellow Beach Boys (Al Jardine, David Marks and Bruce Johnston) and the children of The Beach Boys (including Carnie and Wendy Wilson), as well as music legends, Bill Medley, Dean Torrence, Micky Dolenz, Christopher Cross, America, Rita Wilson and David Lee Roth.
+In addition, a special note of congratulations by Nancy Reagan was received and shared with the audience.

 Throughout his career, Mike has co-authored more than a dozen Top 10 Singles, cementing The Beach Boys legacy, alongside The Beatles and Michael Jackson, as the only artists to have produced twelve Top 10 Singles, within 5 years.

-Today, Mike is happily married to Jacquelyne, and is the proud father of eight children.
+Today, Mike is happily married to Jacquelyne Love, and is the proud father of eight children.
 Mike primarily resides on the North Shore of Lake Tahoe.
 He continues to enjoy life on the road, performing over 150 sold-out shows a year all over the world.
-The endless Summer Tour will continue in 2016 as The Beach Boys celebrate fifty years of Good Vibrations and Pet Sounds…